turingschool/front-end-curriculum/lessons/module-2/project-configuration-npm-webpack-eslint-gitignore.md

 #### Common NPM Commands

+#### - `npm init` and optionally `npm init --yes`

+ Initializes npm and creates the `package.json` file.
+If run without the `--yes` flag, it will run you through a dialogue designed to help customize the `package.json` file.
+The file can always be edited and updated at any point.

 #### - `npm install`

- Install package dependancies and devDependencies listed in package.json
+ Install package dependancies and devDependencies listed in `package.json`

 #### - `npm install [package-name]`

- Install package locally in folder location node_modules
+ Install package locally in folder location `node_modules`

 #### - `npm install -g [package-name]`